drkrillo/docs/creator/sdk7/publishing/publishing.md

 #### Accessing a World

-Once a scene is uploaded to the Worlds server you can access it by using the Decentraland Explorer with the following friendly URL `decentraland://?realm=NAME.dcl.eth`, where `NAME` should be replaced by the Decentraland NAME or ENS Domain to which the deployment was done to.
+Once a scene is uploaded to the Worlds server, you can access it using the Decentraland Explorer with the following URL: `decentraland://?realm=NAME.dcl.eth`, where `NAME` should be replaced with the Decentraland NAME or ENS Domain you deployed to.

 With Decentraland already open, you can also jump to a world by typing the `/goto NAME.dcl.eth` command in the chatbox.